kundajelab/bulk-rna-seq/rna_seq_pipeline/README.md

 module load trimmomatic
 ```
 Adapters for trimmomatic are in `/software/trimmomatic/0.39/adapters`
+Running `module load trimmomatic` will place the .jar file for trimmomatic on your path: `/software/trimmomatic/0.39/`

 The STAR and RSEM genomes for hg38 are in `/mnt/data`:
 ```